Intera/redmine_time_logging_app/readme.md

 * translatable

 # browser support
-at the moment the plugin probably does not work with internet explorer.
+at the moment the plugin might not work with internet explorer.

 # installation
 ## download